usnistgov/FIPS201/_Appendix/glossary.md

 : See _Identity Registration_.

 Enrollment Data Set
-: A record including information about a biometric enrollment: name and role of the acquiring agent, office and organization, time, place, and acquisition method.
+: A record that includes information about a biometric enrollment (i.e., name and role of the acquiring agent, office and organization, time, place, and acquisition method).

 Federal Agency Smart Credential Number (FASC-N)
-: As required by FIPS 201, one of the primary _identifiers_ on the _PIV Card_ for physical _access control_.
-The FASC-N is a fixed length (25&nbsp;byte) data object, specified in [[SP 800-73]](references.md#ref-SP-800-73), and included in several data objects on a _PIV Card_.
+: One of the primary
+_identifiers_ on the _PIV Card_ for physical _access control_, as required by FIPS 201.
+The FASC-N is a fixed length (25&nbsp;byte) data
+object that is specified in [[SP 800-73]](references.md#ref-SP-800-73), and included in several data objects on a _PIV Card_.

 Federal Information Processing Standards (FIPS)
 : A standard for adoption and use by federal